awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-contracts.md

 Choose the category that best describes your product’s pricing\.
 The pricing category appears to customers on the AWS Marketplace website\.
 You can choose from **Bandwidth** \(GB/s, MB/s\), **Data** \(GB, MB, TB\), **Hosts**, **Requests**, **Tiers**, or **Users**\.
 If none of the predefined categories fit your needs, you can choose the more generic **Units** category\.

-For **Contracts Dimension Allow Multiple Purchases**, choose from the following options:
-+  **True** – Configurable pricing
-+  **False** – Feature\-based pricing

-For each pricing dimension that you add to your contract, you can choose to let customers pay as they go for additional usage of that dimension above their contract\.
-You can also add additional dimensions without contract prices that customers only consume by paying as they go\.

 The offer allows for up to 24 dimensions to be added to it\.
 Each dimension requires the following data:
 + **Contracts Category** – The contract category is used to measure or meter your product if the product supports consumption\-based metering on top of contract pricing\.
 For contract products with no consumption\-based pricing, you can choose a category which most closely resembles the category of dimension in the contract or choose **Units** if no values resemble the units for the dimension in the contract
 + **Contracts Unit** – The Contract Unit is used along with the Contracts Category for metering if the product supports consumption\-based metering\.
 Choose one of the available values for the units that closely matches your dimensions based on the Category selected\.